 Graph inference.
 Conditional Random Fields (CRF) have been used extensively in graph inference.
 Johnson et al. used CRF to infer scene graph grounding distributions for image retrieval [18].
-Yatskar et al. [40] proposed situationdriven object and action prediction using a deep CRF model.
+Yatskar et al. [40] proposed situation-driven object and action prediction using a deep CRF model.
 Our work is closely related to CRFasRNN [43] and Graph-LSTM [23] in that we also formulate the graph inference problem using an RNN-based model.
-A key difference is that they focus on node inference while treating edges as pairwise constraints, whereas we enable edge predictions using a novel primal-dual graph inference scheme.
+Acy difference is that they focus on node inference while treating edges as pairwise constraints, whereas we enable edge predictions using a novel primal-dual graph inference scheme.
 We also share the same spirit as Structural RNN [16].
-A crucial distinction is that our model iteratively refines its predictions through message passing, whereas the Structural RNN model only makes one time predictions along the tamporal dimension, and thus cannot refine its past predictions.
+A crucial distinction is that our model iteratively refines its predictions through message passing, whereas the Structural RNN model only makes on time producing along the temporal.